Chariot Learning

 Test Day Nightmares: Wild Weather

-schoolblizzardThis past weekend, a massive Nor’easter named Jonas slammed the East Coast, dumping feet of snow on states that rarely see inches of accumulation in a given winter.
-Unfortunately, this past Saturday was also the last scheduled administration of the version of the SAT first introduced in 2005.
+schoolblizzardIn January of 2016, a massive Nor’easter named Jonas slammed the East Coast, dumping feet of snow on states that rarely see inches of accumulation in a given winter.
+Unfortunately, this blizzard coincided with a highly subscribed SAT date: the last scheduled administration of the version of the SAT first introduced in 2005.
 Something had to give, and you can be sure it wasn’t the weather!

-This time around, wild weather shut down test centers from Massachusetts to Georgia and as far west as Mississippi.
-Nobody can predict where inclement conditions will postpone tests in the future, but anybody can and should prepare for the worst.
+In this case, wild weather shut down test centers from Massachusetts to Georgia and as far west as Mississippi.
+However, over the years, testing in just about every month in every state and many countries has been impacted by inclement conditions.
+Nobody can predict where rough weather will postpone tests in the future, but anybody can and should prepare for the worst.

 How will I know if bad weather will postpone my test?

-The best way to find out if your test administration is being cancelled due to inclement weather is to listen to the local radio or television station that normally carries school announcements.
+The best way to find out if your test administration is being cancelled due to inclement weather is to listen to the local media that normally carries school announcements.
 If you are taking the test at your high school, your Counseling Office may also have information.
 In addition, you can check the College Board and ACT websites for news on the SAT and ACT respectively.

 Where can I find information on rescheduled test locations?